edwardwohaijun/image-editor/README.md

 # Introduction
-This app is the result of my learning experience of Rust, WebAssembly and image processing (I have deployed it on my personal server, [go](http://worksphere.cn/image-editor) check it out), but I am planning to make it a long-term project, and finally, turn it into a full-featured app.
+This app is the result of my learning experience of Rust, WebAssembly and image processing (I have deployed it on my personal server, [go check it out](http://worksphere.cn/image-editor)), but I am planning to make it a long-term project, and finally, turn it into a full-featured app.
 With the release of draft spec in 2017, WebAssembly seems to be a good fit for the technical requirement of this kind of app.

 There are still many known bugs, and rooms for improvements.
-For example, "Filter -> Smoothen" is implemented with naive "Bilateral Filter", which is way too slow(takes about 10 seconds for a medium-size image).
+For example, "Filter -> Smoothen" is implemented with naive "Bilateral Filter", which is way too slow(takes more than 10 seconds for a medium-size image).
 Some operations can be performed in JavaScript in a more efficient way, but for the sake of learning, I still implement them in Rust.

 # Installation
 ## Prerequisites
-Upgrade npm, install Rust and wasm-pack(a one-stop shop for building and working with rust- generated WebAssembly that you would like to interop with JavaScript).
+Upgrade npm, install Rust and wasm-pack(a one-stop shop for building and working with Rust-generated WebAssembly that you would like to interop with JavaScript).

 ```bash
 npm install npm@latest -g